- What is cerebral palsy?

 Approximately 80 out of 100 patients with CP have varying degrees of spasticity and/or dystonia.
 Spasticity can be associated with diplegic, quadriplegic or hemiplegic CP.
 Spasticity can be evident during the first year of life in relatively severe CP, but most often it is detected later.
 It is important to note that once spasticity has developed with CP, it never resolves spontaneously.

-Currently, oral medication, Botox (botulinum A toxin) injection, baclofen infusion, orthopaedic surgery, selective dorsal rhizotomy surgery, physical therapy, and braces are employed to treat CP spasticity and related problems.
+Currently, oral medication, botulinum toxin injection, baclofen infusion, orthopaedic surgery, selective dorsal rhizotomy surgery, physical therapy, and braces are employed to treat CP spasticity and related problems.
 There is a growing body of knowledge that dystonia actually plays a much bigger role than previously thought in children with CP who have been diagnosed as “spastic”.
 We will be providing more information and research findings about the role of Dystonia in children diagnosed with spastic CP as it becomes available.

 In some cases, Sinemet is being tried by some neurologists and neurosurgeons to reduce dystonic symptoms in children with CP.
 Sinemet, contains two active ingredients, levodopa and carbidopa and been used in treating adults with Parkinson’s Disease for many years.
 Levodopa is a chemical closely related to dopamine which allows the body to make its own dopamine.
 Carbidopa makes sure that enough levodopa gets to the brain where it is needed.
 In many patients, Sinemet reduces some of the “symptoms” of spastic movement.